-- (i) the complainant-employee may grieve a decision not to separate the parties; - (ii) the complainant employee, whether complainant or respondent or the other party may grieve if they believe that in consequence of the arrangement for separation of the parties, they have incurred a penalty in their employment and/or academic situation.
+- 4.04.5 Decisions with respect to any remediation shall not be grievable except: - (i) the complainant-employee may grieve a decision not to separate the parties; - (ii) the complainant-employee, whether complainant or respondent or the other party may grieve if they believe that in consequence of the arrangement for separation of the parties, they have incurred a penalty in their employment and/or academic situation.
 The separation itself and any investigation and/or discipline arising from the circumstances which led to the separation do not constitute a penalty under this clause.
-Any discipline arising from this article shall be in conformity with Article 8. - 4.04.6 Decisions with respect to any remediation may be grieved within fourteen days of the receipt of the Employer's decision by the employee.

-4.04.7 When the Employer receives a complaint grievance is filed as per Article 4.04.3 6.20, a first mooting is convened by the Employer as per Article 6.06.
-If an employee who is net in the CUPE 3903 bargaining unit is named as a respondent in the grievance, this mooting may include a case advicer or the Director from the York University Centre for Human Rights (the Centre), the Employer will respond to the complaint in a manner consistent with the Procedures, subject to the provisions of the Collective Agreement
+Any discipline arising from this article shall be in conformity with Article 8. - 4.04.6 Decisions with respect to any remediation may be grieved within fourteen days of the receipt of the Employer's decision by the employee. - 4.04.7 When the Employer receives a complaint grievance is filed as per Article 4.04.3 6.20, a first meeting is convened by the Employer as per Article 6.06.
+If an employee who is net in the CUPE 3003 bargaining unit is named as a respondent in the grievance, this meeting may include a case advisor or the Director from the York University Centre for Human Rights (the Centre), the Employer will respond to the complaint in a manner consistent with the Procedures, subject to the provisions of the Collective Agreement

-The employer shall not use information provided by a complainant employee respecting Racial/Ethnic Harassment for the purpose of disciplining any member of the University community unless that complainant employee specifically agrees to such usage.
+The employer shall not use information provided by a complainant employee respecting Racial/Ethnic Harassment for the purpose of disciplining any member of the University community unless that complainant-employee specifically agrees to such usage.

-4.04.7 Separation of Complainant and Alleged Harasser
+4.04.7 Separation of Complainant and Allogod Harasser

-The partice agree that some circumstances involving allogations of discrimination or harassment shall warrant separation of the complainant and alloged harasser.
+The parties agree that some circumstances involving allegations of discrimination or harassment shall warrant soparation of the complainant and alleged harasser.

-- 4.04.8 The Employer will recepted to the grievance in writing consistent with the timelines provided in Article 6.06, unless the Employer proceeds with a formal investigation.
-Such an Should the complaint lead to an investigation, the investigation will proceed under the University's Procedures and the investigator will be appointed by the Employer, subject to any objection to the investigator by the complainant or respondent or the union(s) representing the complainant or respondent, based on a conflict of interest or prior involvement with the complaint. from a list of internal investigators agreed to by the Employer and the Union. - 4.04.9 Informal Resolution
+4.04.8 The Employer will respond to the grievance in writing consistent with the timelines provided in Article 6.06, unlose the Employer proceeds with a formal investigation.
+Such an Should the complaint lead to an investigation, the investigation will proceed under the University's Procedures and the investigator will be appointed by the Employer, subject to any objection to the investigator by the complainant or respondent or the union(s)

+representing the complainant or respondent, based on a conflict of interest or prior involvement with the complaint. from a list of internal investigators agreed to by the Employer and the Union.

+4.04.9 Informal Resolution